Hybrid divide-and-conquer approach for tree search algorithms: Reversible Simulation of SIA

+Having defined $\SIAB_i$, the composition $\SIAB_l \circ ... \circ \SIAB_1$ now computes the value we are interested in, still disregarding the low-space requirement.
+Note that in order to ``compose'' two blocks $\SIAB_{i+1} \circ \SIAB_i$, the second output register (Fig.~\ref{fig:siab-circ}) of $\SIAB_i$ needs to be connected to the first input register of $\SIAB_i$.
+A circuit which composes the $\SIAB_i$ blocks in this manner is shown in Figure~\ref{fig:siar-naive}.
+In order to keep to computation unitary, the top output register of each $\SIAB_i$ block cannot simply be discarded, even though these registers are not used as inputs anymore.

+\begin{remark} Naively composing all $\SIAB_i$ by simply allocating a new $w$-sized register for each block (see Fig.~\ref{fig:siar-naive}) requires $l \cdot w' + S_a$ qubits on top of the $S_{adv}$ qubits storing the advice. \end{remark}

-The reversible procedure developped here is based on games played on rooted directed graphs, called \textit{reversible pebble games}, which describe what has to be kept in memory to allow an efficient uncomputation process.
-The rules of such reversible pebble game can be defined as follows: one can (un)pebbled the root freely, whereas any other node can only be (un)pebbled if their predecessors are pebbled; one wins the game if one can put a pebble on the target node.
+To meet the space requirement of $o(n)$, we must reduce the $l \cdot w = n$ qubits used by combining block.
+To achieve this, we turn to Bennett's strategy \cite{bennett}.
+It relies on reducing the problem of turning a deterministic computation into a space-efficient reversible computations to a \emph{reversible pebble game}.
+Such a pebble game is played on a rooted, directed graph, which corresponds to the dependency graph of inputs and outputs of different sub-computations.
+The rules of a reversible pebble game can be defined as follows: one can (un)pebbled a leaf freely, whereas any other node can only be (un)pebbled if their predecessors are pebbled; one wins the game if one can put a pebble on the root node.
+After the game is won, the maximum number of pebbles used at any time during the game corresponds to the amount of space the reversible circuit requires.

-A pebbling configuration is a set of pebbled graph nodes.
-A pebbling strategy is a sequence of pebbling configurations, where consecutive pairs of configurations adhere to the rules of the game.
-A strategy should also end with a configuration containing only the last node of the graph, so that all intermediate results are uncomputed (unpebbled) and the computation is reversible by executing it again (reverting the last node by unpebbling).
-A trivial strategy lays a pebble on all nodes sequentially.
-Such a strategy is easy to uncompute by reversing the order, as all nodes have their predecessors pebbled.
-This is equivalent to copying the wires $l$ times as illustrated above, thus will yield $\sizeof{a_r} = (l-1)\cdot S + |a_b| = O(l(w+\log(n))) = O(n+l\cdot\log(n))$ ancillas for the reversible SIA procedure, which is far from our target of $o(n)$ space.

-In general (as we will show), if there exists a strategy with $p$ pebbles, the computation of SIAC can be simulated reversibly using only $\ssiar = |a_s| = O(p\cdot S + |a_b|)$ space.
-Moreover, if we can explicitly construct a strategy (sequence of configurations) of length $e$, then the reversible simulation can be carried out in $e \cdot T_b$ time.
-Taking the naive approach with $e=l$ pebbles, we obtain $T_r = 2 l \cdot T_b$, i.e., the same as the irreversible time of SIAC.

-Bennett's algorithm (which constitutes a concrete pebbling strategy) shows that a line graph of length $l$ can be (reversibly) pebbled with only $p = \log(l)$ pebbles.
-This follows from a simple inductive argument: to (un)pebble the last node $c$ on the line graph $a .. c$ with $a=1$ and $c=l$ using $p=\log(l)$ pebbles, we can first pebble the midpoint $b = l/2$ with $p-1$ pebbles, then pebble $b..c$ with $p-1$ pebbles, before unpebbling $b$ with $p-1$ pebbles, in each case applying the induction hypothesis.
-In the base case, we need $p=log(1)=0$ pebbles to compute a single step in the graph as no intermediate results have to be stored.
-From the following it should become clear that this induction hypothesis can be strengthened to include the reversibility of the pebbles, i.e., that the ancillas storing sub-problems results (pebbles) are restored to their original value.